Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 (1) Passport

-Original passport with at least six months of remaining validity and blank visa pages, and a photocopy of the passport's data page and the photo page if it is separate.
+Original passport with at least six months of remaining validity and blank visa pages, and a photocopy of the passport's information page (and the photo page if it is separate).
 The validity plus the duration of stay of the Chinese visa shall not exceed the validity of the passport.

-(3) Proof of legal stay or residence status (applicable to those not applying for the visa in their country of citizenship)
+(4) Proof of legal stay or residence status (applicable to non-Swedish applicants)

-If you are not applying for the visa in the country of your citizenship, you must provide the original and photocopy of your valid certificates or visa of stay, residence, employment or student status, or other valid certificates of legal staying provided by the relevant authorities of the country where you are currently staying.
+If you are not applying for the visa in the country of your citizenship, you must provide proof of legal stay, residence, work, study, or a valid visa for the country where you apply.

-(4) Photocopy of previous Chinese passports or previous Chinese visas (applicable to foreign citizens those who were Chinese citizens and have obtained foreign citizenship)
+(5) Previous Chinese passports or previous Chinese visas (applicable to foreign citizens who were Chinese citizens and have obtained foreign citizenship)

-3. Supporting Documents (Fax, photocopy or computer printout can be used if it is not indicated that the original must be provided)
+3. Supporting Documents (photocopy can be used if it is not indicated that the original must be provided)

 C-Visa